Capitoline Museums Tickets 2026

 Grab a floor plan at the entrance.
 The layout is genuinely confusing.
 Two buildings plus an underground gallery with limited signage.
 Visitors who skip the map consistently report missing the Tabularium and parts of Palazzo Nuovo.

 Don't skip Palazzo Nuovo.
 It's tempting to leave after Palazzo dei Conservatori, but the Dying Gaul, Capitoline Venus, and the Hall of Philosophers are all in the other building.
-The underground Tabularium connects them — there's no need to cross the piazza outside.
+The underground Tabularium connects them, so there's no need to cross the piazza outside.

 When is the Capitoline free?

-First Sunday of every month, under Italy's Domenica al Museo program.
-No pre-booking — show up and join the queue.
+First Sunday of every month, for everyone, under Italy's Domenica al Museo program.
+No pre-booking.
 Expect 1-2 hours of waiting on the busiest of these days.

 How do you get to the Capitoline Museums?